nielsberglund/nielsblogsource/_drafts/fix-polybase-in-sql-server-2019-developers-edition.md

 **Figure 7:** *Warning Dialog*

 So, we see in *Figure 7* that any changes will not happen until the SQL Server instance is restarted.
 Cool, let us restart the service.
-We go back to *Services* as in *Figure 4*, we right click on the SQL Server service, and choose **Restart**:
+We go back to *Services* as in *Figure 4*, and we right-click on the SQL Server service, and choose **Restart**:

 ![](/images/posts/sql-2k19-polybase-issue-stop-service.png)